jeremyscalpello/chip-gpio/README.md

 and outputs to generate interrupts.
 The 3.13 kernel dropped support for interrupt generating outputs, irrespective of whether the underlying hardware supports them or not.
+-[activeLow] - An optional integer that can be used to invert the reading and writing value attribute

 ##### read()
 Read GPIO value synchronously.
 Returns the number 0 or 1 to represent the